Thames Barrier Park mural: call for proposals

 We are looking for artists’ proposals for a new large-scale mural or wall-based artwork outside Thames Barrier Park.

 It follows a series of major improvements in the area (called the Royal Docks Corridor project), building and cleaning to make the neighbourhood safer, greener and more accessible.
-This has included a full overhaul of the square outside Pontoon Dock station, where we want to install a vibrant, welcoming new artwork across 1 - 2 of the walls.
+This has included a full overhaul of the square outside Pontoon Dock station, where we want to install a vibrant, welcoming new artwork across one or two of the walls.

 So what exactly are we looking for?